openebs-archive/openebs-docs/docs/configurepools.md

   This filed is not named very aptly.
 This field may be changed to `diskAggType` in future.
 This filed  represents how the data will be written to the disks on a given pool instance on a node.
 Supported values are `striped` or `mirrored`

   Note: In OpenEBS, the pool instance do not extend beyond a node.
 The replication happens at volume level but not at pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

 - `maxPools`

   This value represents the maximum number cStorPool instances to be created.
-In other words if `maxPools` is `3`, then three nodes are randomly chosen by OpenEBS and one cStorPool instance each is created on them  with one disk (`striped`) or two disks (`mirrored`)
+In other words if `maxPools` is `3`, then three nodes are randomly chosen by OpenEBS and one cStorPool instance each will be created on them with one disk (if poolType is `striped`) or two disks (if poolType is `mirrored`)

   This value should be less than or equal to the total number of Nodes in the cluster.